CODEPhylo/codephy/docs/09-tooling.md

 ## Domain-specific languages

-Domain-specific languages (DSLs) provide a more concise and readable alternative to raw JSON while maintaining programmatic capabilities.
+Domain-specific languages (DSLs) such as [LinguaPhylo (LPhy)](https://linguaphylo.github.io/) provide a more concise and readable alternative to raw JSON while maintaining programmatic capabilities.

 ```
 // Example of a potential DSL for Codephy models